Double Door, October 24

 The androgynous Schellenbach was hidden behind her drum kit for most of the night, but during the second encore, when the band invited several audience members onstage, she left her drum kit and joined them in a friendly, bump-style line dance during a skeletal version of "Life of Leisure."
 Her presence at the front of the stage (and perhaps the fact that she's an out lesbian) set off the leader of a bevy of puffy, baseball-hat-wearing white guys standing near the stage, who earlier was yelling "Let's get it aawn!" at the top of his lungs whenever Cunniff spoke between songs.
 "Look at that!
 She must weigh 200 pounds!" he yelled now, several times.
 Guess some people would rather mow the lawn themselves.

-Art accompanying story in printed newspaper (not available in this archive): Photo of Gabby Glaser by Katrina Wittkamp.
+Art accompanying story in printed newspaper (not available in this archive): Gabby Glaser photo by Katarina Witkamp.